robserva/ghostwriter/README.md

   * Switch to providing some tools -- draw_text and draw_svg
   * This should make it more compatible with Anthropic?
   * More immediately, this means now there is the one overall assistant and it decides to draw back keyboard text or SVG drawing
+* **2024-11-07** - Claude!
+(Anthropic)
+  * More shuffling to start to isolate the API
+  * ... and now I added Claude/Anthropic!
+  * It is able to use an almost identical tool-use setup, so I should be able to merge the two
+  * So far it seems to like drawing a bit more, but it is not great at drawing and not much better at spacial awareness
+  * Maybe next on the queue will be augmenting spacial awareness through some image pre-processing and result positioning.
+Like detect bounding boxes, segments, etc, feed that into the model, and have the model return an array of svgs and where they should be positioned.
+Maybe.

 ## Ideas
 * [DONE] Matt showed me his iOS super calc that just came out, take inspiration from that!